 During these times of uncertainty, we want you to know that you are taken care of.
 If you are planning on purchasing a Season Pass for 2021, rest assured, you will be able to roll it over to 2022 if unforeseen situations arise.
 Here at Whale's Tale Waterpark, we've got you covered.

-MASKS ARE REQUIRED TO ENTER THE PARK AND IN THE FOLLOWING LOCATIONS
+MASKS ARE ENCOURAGED TO ENTER THE PARK AND REQUIRED IN THE FOLLOWING LOCATIONS

 Check-in and Ticketing Line